 2009 Essential Theatre Festival

-Beautifully written, masterfully delicate direction by Ellen McQueen, precise, delightful and
+Beautifully written, masterfully delicate direction by Ellen McQueen, precise, delightful and surprising performances all round.
+Go see it.”

 Joanna Daniel

-in the nine years I’ve been in Atlanta, and Ellen’s direction is flawlessly nuanced.
+“ICE GLEN is both one of the best scripts and best overall productions I’ve seen in the nine years I’ve been in Atlanta, and Ellen’s direction is flawlessly nuanced.
 A true “must-see.””
 Evan Guilford-Blake

 “It’s one of the best shows in Atlanta this year!”
 Leonard Pallats